spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/2-helm.md

 ### Using `SPRING_APPLICATION_JSON`

-You can use a `SPRING_APPLICATION_JSON` environment variable to set Data Flow server properties (including the configuration of maven repository settings) that are common across all of the Data Flow server implementations.
+You can use a `SPRING_APPLICATION_JSON` environment variable to set Data Flow server properties (including the configuration of Maven repository settings) that are common across all of the Data Flow server implementations.
 These settings go at the server level in the container `env` section of a deployment YAML.
 The following example shows how to